dylanb/Axponents/angular2/README.md

 npm install -g serve
 ```

-Start a web server in the angular2 directory
+Start a web server in this directory

 ```
 serve -p 8000